North Sails NEWS

 Preparing A Meal Plan For An Offshore Marathon

-For many teams, preparing for the Rolex Sydney-Hobart begins immediately after the finish of the previous edition.
-Here’s what Sarah O’Kane from Shorebase, a logistics company, says is important to properly provisioning for this race.
+For many teams, preparing for any offshore race begins immediately after the finish of the previous edition.
+Here’s what Sarah O’Kane from Shorebase, a logistics company, says is important to properly provisioning for your next offshore adventure.

 Before planning any offshore menu, check: